Research Awards

 APPLICATION DIRECTIONS

 Research Award applicants must be current members of the American Art Therapy Association.
-Follow the guidelines for the award and/or grant for which you are applying, and submit all required materials via the application portal.
+Follow the guidelines for the award and/or grant you are applying for, and submit all required materials via the application portal.

 REVIEW PROCESS

 Members of the Research Committee or their designees will review proposals using the Evaluation Criteria explained for each separate grant or award.
 Members of the committee who review proposals must be blind to the identity of individuals submitting a proposal to ensure impartiality; they must not know the applicants.
-If committee members who can remain blind to the applicant identity are not available to review submissions, the Chair will invite qualified reviewers from outside the committee to review a submission.
-Outside reviewers will be chosen in consultation with other Research Committee members who are knowledgeable of art therapists with research expertise and able to provide a careful and thoughtful judgment on submissions.
+If committee members who can remain blind to the applicant's identity are unavailable to review submissions, the Chair will invite qualified reviewers from outside the committee to review a submission.
+Outside reviewers will be chosen in consultation with other Research Committee members who are knowledgeable of art therapists with research expertise and can provide a careful and thoughtful judgment on submissions.

 GLADYS AGELL AWARD FOR EXCELLENCE IN RESEARCH

-This award is given out to student members of the American Art Therapy Association in support of excellence in research.
+This award is given to American Art Therapy Association student members to support excellence in research.
 Maximum Award Amount: $250.00

 Eligibility Criteria for Award:

-1. 1.
-The researcher must be a graduate student member of the American Art Therapy Association, Inc. Student, Student Plus, and International Student Memberships are valid.
+1. The researcher must be a student member of the American Art Therapy Association, Inc. Student Graduate Student Memberships are valid.

-2. An art therapist must be the principal investigator, e.g., professor, thesis chair.
+2. An art therapist must be the principal investigator, e.g., professor or thesis chair.

-3. The study must be conducted in the area of applied art therapy research.
+3. The study must be conducted in applied art therapy research.

 4. The research design must use a statistical measure.

 6. Selected candidates will assemble a poster presentation.
 Posters will be on display during the AATA conference.
-Candidates may have a time to share and discuss their work in a poster display session with other presenters, however, candidates for the Gladys Agell award will be judged according to criteria described in the proposal requirements, and the final poster execution.
+Candidates may have time to share and discuss their work in a poster display session with other presenters.
+However, the Gladys Agell Award candidates will be judged according to the criteria described in the proposal requirements and the final poster execution.
 The presentation session itself will not be part of the judging criteria.

 RAWLEY SILVER RESEARCH AWARD